priyanshee1604/foundation/udm/beginner/product-category-explained.md

 ```

 **Additional Notes**

-More than one product catalog category types can be assigned to a category.
+* More than one product catalog category types can be assigned to a category.

+**Best Practice**
-Best Practice: Add new category for each catalog category type.
+* Add new category for each catalog category type.
-Best practice: Set the Product Category Members.
+* Set the Product Category Members.

 ### Purchase Allow Category
+**Purpose:**
-**Purpose:** Purchase Allow also is an optional and special purpose category for a catalog.
-Only the products associated to Purchase Allow Category will be available for purchase from store front in the situation if this category exists.
+* Purchase Allow also is an optional and special purpose category for a catalog.
+* Only the products associated to Purchase Allow Category will be available for purchase from store front in the situation if this category exists.
+*
+**Description:**
-**Description:** There might be some products onsite which cannot be purchased directly and come under a package or kit.
-These kind of products are excluded from this category.
-The prod catalog category type for Purchase Allow Category will be PCCT_PURCHASE_ALLOW.
+* There might be some products onsite which cannot be purchased directly and come under a package or kit.These kind of products are excluded from this category.
+* The prod catalog category type for Purchase Allow Category will be PCCT_PURCHASE_ALLOW.

-**Category Type:** CATALOG_CATEGORY
+**Category Type:**
+* CATALOG_CATEGORY

 **API Support**
 To Do